vonDonnerstein/StringParserPEG.jl/README.md

 # An In Depth Guide To The Library

-* The entry point to the library is of course the file `PEGParser.jl` which handles all `import`/`export`ing and includes the other files in order.
+* The entry point to the library is of course the file `StringParserPEG.jl` which handles all `import`/`export`ing and includes the other files in order.
 * `rules.jl` defines `Rule` and all its `subtypes`.
 These typically consist of a `name` (which when constructed with the default constructor is simply `""`), a type-specific `value` and an `action`.
 * `grammar.jl` defines the `Grammar`-type as a dictionary mapping symbols to rules.
 * `comparison.jl` defines comparison functions so that it is possible to check for example if two grammars are the same.